dineshmandepudi/shopper-service/README.md

 * Create a microservice that reads from shopper-data-address.csv file and returns the content in JSON
 * *Optional*: We prefer shopper-data-address.csv data be imported to a database that the microservice would connect to and retrieve the data to merge.
 * shopper-data-address.csv's first line are the headers (or column names)
+* Please refer to the file _desired-output.json_ for the expected output of the service